JimmyVanHout/otf_data/README.md

 1. Run the program (see above).
 Select the option to forward all past emails from `otbeatreport@orangetheoryfitness.com` to the new account.
 To make the program run faster in the future, select the option to only search for new `otbeatreport@orangetheoryfitness.com` emails--this searches only for emails received on or after the latest workout record present in the data file, `data.csv`.
 Since the data file does not exist when first running the program, all emails will be searched for the first time it is run even if the option is selected.

 The program will then forward all the past emails to your new account, retrieve the data from the new account, and generate a `data.csv` file containing the workout data.
-Note that this program writes the files `config.txt` and `data.csv`, and **it will overwrite any** `data.csv` **file that already exists in the same directory**.
 Erroneous data is not written to the data file and is instead written to standard output.
 The error rate in testing was typically very small.

 After the initial setup, you will **not** need to repeat all of these steps the next time you want to run the program to obtain the latest data, nor will you need to go through the user interface.
 Simply run the program whenever you want to get the latest data.